-The first meeting of the newly created Steeple Morden Parish Council was held 8 December 1894 and one of its first acts was to resolve “It is desirable to provide a Recreation Ground for the village”.
+At the first meeting of the newly created Steeple Morden Parish Council held on 8 December 1894, one of its first acts was to resolve “It is desirable to provide a Recreation Ground for the village”.

 At its second meeting, 3 January 1895, a sub-committee was formed and charged with taking this proposal forward.